-Despite the existence of regional and international procedures, patent rights may differ among countries all over the world.
-One reason is that patent law is different in every country.
+Despite the existence of regional and international procedures, patent rights do differ between countries.
+One reason is that patent law varies from country to country.
 With different patent laws and procedures, applications can have a different scope, e.g. with respect to the average number of claims included in one application.
-This is one of the basic reasons for the differences between the number of patent applications in Japan compared to those in Europe and the United States.
+This is one of the basic reasons for the differences between numbers of patent applications in Japan compared to Europe and the United States.
 The existence of differences in the scope of applicability of patent rights compromises to some extent the ability to compare patents from different countries.